-Division 10 - Petitions and Joint Letters
+Division 10 - Petitions

-59. Petitions and joint letters
+59. Petitions

-- 59.1 Unless Council determines to consider it as an item of Urgent Business, no motion (other than a motion to receive the same) may be made on any petition, joint letter, memorial or other like application until the next fixed Council meeting after that at which it has been presented. - 59.2 It is incumbent on every Councillor presenting a petition or joint letter to acquaint themselves with the contents of that petition or joint letter, and to ascertain that it does not contain language which is disrespectful towards Council. - 59.3 Every petition or joint letter presented to Council must be in writing (other than pencil), contain the request of the petitioners or signatories and be signed by at least 12 people. - 59.4 Every petition or joint letter must be signed by the persons whose names are appended to it by their names or marks, and, except in cases of incapacity or sickness, by no one else and the address of every petitioner or signatory must be clearly stated. - 59.5 Any signature appearing on a page which does not bear the text of the whole of the petition or request may not be considered by Council.

-- 59.6 Every page of a hard copy petition or joint letter must be a single page of paper and not be posted, stapled, pinned or otherwise affixed or attached to any piece of paper other than another page of the petition or joint letter. - 59.7 A petition or joint letter may nominate a person to whom a reply may be sent, but if no person is nominated, Council may reply to the first or any person whose signature appears in the petition or joint letter. - 59.8 Where a petition or joint letter relates to a current planning application, the petition or joint letter will be considered as an objection in accordance with the Planning and Environment Act 1987 and will not be tabled at a Council meeting as a separate matter. - 59.9 If a petition, joint letter, memorial or other like application relates to an operational matter, Council must refer it to the Chief Executive Officer for consideration. - 59.10 Council may admit and consider a petition which is not fully compliant subject to a resolution of Council to allow such consideration.
+- 59.1 Unless Council determines to consider it as an item of Urgent Business, no motion (other than a motion to receive the same) may be made on any petition until the next fixed Council meeting after that at which it has been presented. - 59.2 It is incumbent on every Councillor presenting a petition to acquaint themselves with the contents of that petition, and to ascertain that it does not contain language which is disrespectful towards Council. - 59.3 Every petition presented to Council must: - a) Be in writing (other than pencil); - b) Contain a request for Council to take a course of action; - c) Be signed by at least 12 people; and - d) Relate to a matter within the duties, function and powers of Council. - 59.4 Every petition must be signed by the persons whose names are appended to it by their names, and, except in cases of incapacity or sickness, by no one else.
+The full name and address of every petitioner or signatory must be clearly stated. - 59.5 Any signature appearing on a page which does not bear the text of the whole of the petition may not be considered by Council. - 59.6 Every page of a hard copy petition must be a single page of paper and not be posted, stapled, pinned or otherwise affixed or attached to any piece of paper other than another page of the petition. - 59.7 A petition may nominate a person to whom a reply may be sent, but if no person is nominated, Council may reply to the first or any person whose signature appears in the petition. - 59.8 Where a petition relates to a current planning application, the petition will be considered as an objection in accordance with the Planning and Environment Act 1987 and will not be tabled at a Council meeting as a separate matter. - 59.9 If a petition relates to an operational matter, Council must refer it to the Chief Executive Officer for consideration. - 59.10 Council may admit and consider a petition which is not fully compliant subject to a resolution of Council to allow such consideration.